Effective Holiday Allowance: Simple Steps for Compliance

 5. Leave Travel Allowance (LTA)

-Leave Travel Allowance covers an employee’s travel expenses for vacations.
-It is exempt from tax, but only for domestic travel and under specific conditions.
-The exemption applies to the actual cost of travel, not the entire trip (e.g., lodging or food expenses are not covered).
+Leave Travel Allowance (LTA) is the money paid by the employer for an employee in lieu of travel during their vacation.
+It is only tax-free for domestic travel and under certain conditions.
+The exemption only applies to the actual cost of travel, not to the whole trip (lodging or food expenses, for example).

 6. Entertainment Allowance